Israel's defense minister says Gaza City could be destroyed as Israeli strikes kill 17 Palestinians

 An Israeli airstrike hit a school in Sheikh Radwan, a Gaza City neighborhood where tens of Palestinians shelter in makeshift tents in the schoolyard.
 It killed at least seven people, according to an eyewitness and hospital records.

-Israel’s military said they weren’t aware of a strike in the area.
+Israel’s military said it wasn't aware of a strike in the area but in a statement said troops were operating on the outskirts of Gaza City and in the Zeitoun neighborhood.

 The strike is part of Israel’s ongoing push in Gaza City, where the military says it is operating and witnesses have reported intense bombardment in the days since Israel approved its plans to take the city.